evelynmbart/pomodoro/README.md

 ## Features

 - **Task List**: Add and organize tasks you want to work on.
-- **Pomodoro Timer**: Set a timer for each task and work in 25-minute focused intervals, followed by a short break.
+- **Pomodoro Timer**: Set a timer for each task and work in customizable focused intervals, followed by a customizable short break.
 - **Colorful & Fun**: Enjoy a bright, tomato-themed interface that makes staying on task a little more enjoyable.
 - **Progress Tracking**: See how much you’ve accomplished with each completed Pomodoro session.